Pathway for Philosophy Majors: BA or BS/JD Option

 *Fulfills Ethical & Philosophical Inquiry Core Requirement

-**Although numerous courses satisfy the Quantitative Reasoning Core Requirement for the BS, PHIL majors may fulfill the requirement by completing Formal Logic (PHIL-212).
+**Although numerous courses satisfy the Quantitative Analysis Core Requirement for the BS, PHIL majors may fulfill the requirement by completing Formal Logic (PHIL-212).

-***Although numerous courses satisfy the History/Humanities Core Requirement for the BS and the History/Humanities/VPATH Core Requirement for the BA, PHIL majors may fulfill the requirement by completing PHIL-210 or PHIL-211.
+***Although numerous courses satisfy the Social and Intellectual History Core Requirement for the BS and the Social and Intellectual History/VPATH Core Requirement for the BA, PHIL majors may fulfill the requirement by completing PHIL-210 or PHIL-211.

 ****Based on availability, selected PHIL courses may be double counted to satisfy the Social, Cultural, & Global Perspectives Core Requirement, allowing additional free electives